 - Middle Earth

 We could go on, and if you head over to Wikipedia you can find a serious compendium of them all.

 What do you notice about these names?
 They all seem quite random, don’t they?
-But some of them tie in to key features of the world.
+But some of them tie into key features of the world.
 Earthsea and Discworld, for instance, both relate to the nature of the world.

 So if you’re struggling for a name, why not first build your world, take a look at some unique features and see if you can work that into a name.

 You could also take a look at some names we’ve given to places in different languages.
-Latin is a great one, and is where I got Tervia from.
+Latin is a great one and is where I got Tervia from.
 You can also look to other languages like Gaelic and Nordic.
 You may find that taking parts of names and combining them with others is a great way to make up a name for a fantasy world.

-If you don’t want to use a fantasy name generator—which to be honest can be tough to use—here’s a set of short fantasy names lists which will give you a good start and hopefully some inspiration for your own characters.
+If you don’t want to use a fantasy name generator—which to be honest can be tough to use—here’s a set of short fantasy names lists that will give you a good start and hopefully some inspiration for your own characters.
 I’ve also added a short list of medieval names given the popularity of the Middle Ages in fantasy!